nutanix/terraform-provider-nutanix/website/docs/d/directory_services_v2.html.markdown

 * `group_member_attribute_value`: - User attribute value that will be used in group entity to associate User to the group.

-See detailed information in [Nutanix Directory Services](https://developers.nutanix.com/api-reference?namespace=iam&version=v4.0.b1).
+See detailed information in [Nutanix Directory Services v4](https://developers.nutanix.com/api-reference?namespace=iam&version=v4.0.b1).